|Nutrition Facts (per serving)|

-Heat the olive oil in a medium skillet on medium-high heat.
+Heat olive oil in a medium skillet on medium-high heat.
 When the oil shimmers, add the onion and sauté until translucent, about 3 minutes.
 Add the garlic and sauté until soft and fragrant, about 3 to 5 minutes.

-While the onion is sautéing, core and chop the apples.
-It’s ok to leave them on the larger side.
-Go ahead and leave the peels on the apples.
+While onion is sautéing, core and chop apples.
+It’s ok to leave them unpeeled and on the larger side.

-Add the onion mixture, thyme sprigs, butternut squash, apples, vegetable broth, season salt, black pepper, nutmeg, and cayenne pepper to a large slow cooker.
+Add onion mixture, thyme sprigs, butternut squash, apples, vegetable broth, season salt, black pepper, nutmeg, and cayenne pepper to a large slow cooker.
 Cover and cook until the squash and apples are very tender, on low for 8 hours or high for 4 hours.

 Remove and discard the thyme sprigs.
 Add coconut milk and purée with an immersion blender.
 Adjust the seasoning to taste.

 Alternatively, purée the soup in batches a blender.